-If you're buying Rogue One, make sure to connect Disney Movies Anywhere
+If you're buying Beauty and the Beast, make sure to connect Disney Movies Anywhere

 We've all seen it: buy the movie before it's out on Blu-ray, and you don't get any special features, and your copy is stuck in one store forever.
 It sucks, right?
 WRONG!
 Disney has a digital system that makes buying the movie early an actually tempting thing to do, and it all has to do with connecting digital stores and awesome app implementation.

-Before you go download Rogue One: A Star Wars Story, please take our advice and download Disney Movies Anywhere.
+Before you go buy Beauty and the Beast, please download Disney Movies Anywhere.
+You will not be disappointed.

-Disney Movies Anywhere is a venture that Disney has undertaken in cooperation with Google Play, iTunes, Amazon, Vudu, and other stores to offer their digital copies on all your digital platforms.
-If you buy a Disney movie on Google Play, Disney Movies Anywhere can see the purchase if it's connected to your account and then give you that same film on iTunes so you can load it on the iPad before a family trip.
+Disney Movies Anywhere is a venture that Disney has undertaken in cooperation with Google Play, iTunes, Amazon, Vudu, and other stores to offer their digital copies on all your favorite digital platforms.
+If you buy a Disney movie on Google Play, Disney Movies Anywhere can see the purchase once it's connected to your account and then give you that same film on iTunes, so you can load it on the iPad before a family trip.
 Here's what we do:

 - Download Disney Movies Anywhere.